gvmfhy/constitutional-seq/README.md

 ## Scientific Approach: How Constitutional.seq Works

-### 1. Gene Name Resolution (HGNC)
+### Data Flow Overview

-The tool first resolves your gene name using **HGNC (HUGO Gene Nomenclature Committee)**, the international authority for human gene naming:
+The tool implements a four-stage pipeline that mirrors how a molecular biologist would manually select sequences, but with computational rigor and reproducibility.
+Each stage feeds precisely into the next, creating a chain of custody from user input to final CDS sequence.

-- Handles common aliases (e.g., "VEGF" → "VEGFA", "p53" → "TP53")
+### 1. Gene Name Resolution (HGNC Module)

-- Resolves outdated gene symbols to current approved names
+**Purpose**: Transform any gene identifier into a standardized, unambiguous reference.

-- Returns the official NCBI Gene ID for database queries
+When a user enters a gene name (like "p53", "VEGF", or even outdated symbols), the HGNC resolver acts as a universal translator.
+HGNC (HUGO Gene Nomenclature Committee) maintains the authoritative database of human gene names, serving as the Rosetta Stone of genomic nomenclature.
+This module queries HGNC's REST API to resolve aliases, deprecated symbols, and common misspellings into the official gene symbol and its corresponding NCBI Gene ID.

-### 2. Transcript Retrieval
+**Why this matters**: Gene naming in scientific literature is chaotic.
+The same gene might be called "p53" in one paper, "TP53" in another, and "TRP53" in older literature.
+Without proper resolution, you might retrieve the wrong sequence or miss the gene entirely.
+The HGNC module ensures that regardless of what name you provide, you get the correct gene's sequences.

-Using the NCBI Gene ID, the tool queries RefSeq to retrieve all transcript variants:
+**Data passed to next stage**: Official gene symbol (e.g., "TP53") and NCBI Gene ID (e.g., "7157")

-- Fetches all NM_ (mRNA) and NR_ (non-coding RNA) sequences
+### 2. Transcript Retrieval (NCBI Module)

-- Extracts CDS (Coding DNA Sequence) regions
+**Purpose**: Collect all possible transcript variants for comprehensive selection.

-- Validates sequences have proper structure (start/stop codons)
+Armed with the NCBI Gene ID, this module queries the NCBI Entrez system to retrieve every RefSeq transcript associated with the gene.
+RefSeq is NCBI's curated collection of reference sequences, representing the gold standard for sequence data.
+The module fetches all mRNA transcripts (NM_ accessions) and extracts their coding sequences (CDS) - the actual DNA that gets translated into protein.

-### 3. Canonical Transcript Selection
+**Why this matters**: Human genes typically produce multiple transcript variants through alternative splicing, alternative promoters, and other mechanisms.
+Some genes have over 20 variants.
+Each variant might produce a different protein isoform with distinct functions.
+For mRNA therapeutics, choosing the wrong variant could mean targeting the wrong biological pathway or tissue.

-The tool uses a hierarchical approach based on scientific consensus:
+**Data passed to next stage**: List of all transcript objects, each containing accession number, version, CDS sequence, CDS length, and metadata flags

-#### **MANE Select (confidence: 1.0)**
+### 3. Canonical Transcript Selection (Hierarchical Selection Engine)

-- **What it is**: Matched Annotation from NCBI and EMBL-EBI - a joint project between RefSeq and Ensembl
+**Purpose**: Apply scientific principles to select the most therapeutically relevant transcript.

-- **Why it matters**: Represents the scientific community's consensus on the most biologically relevant transcript
+This is the heart of Constitutional.seq's scientific logic.
+Rather than arbitrarily picking a transcript, the tool implements a hierarchy based on international scientific consensus:

-- **Coverage**: Available for ~19,000 human protein-coding genes
+#### **MANE Select (confidence: 1.0)** - The Gold Standard

-- **Selection criteria**: Based on conservation, expression, clinical relevance, and protein length
+MANE (Matched Annotation from NCBI and EMBL-EBI) represents an unprecedented collaboration between the world's two major genomic databases.
+For each gene, expert curators from both institutions independently evaluate all transcripts, then meet to reach consensus on a single "Select" transcript.
+They consider evolutionary conservation across species, expression levels in healthy tissues, clinical relevance in disease databases, and protein domain completeness.
+When Constitutional.seq finds a MANE Select transcript, it's using the same sequence that clinical geneticists use for variant interpretation and that drug developers use for therapeutic design.

-#### **MANE Plus Clinical (confidence: 0.98)**
+**Coverage**: ~19,000 human protein-coding genes (about 95% of clinically relevant genes)

-- **What it is**: Additional MANE transcripts with demonstrated clinical importance
+#### **MANE Plus Clinical (confidence: 0.98)** - Clinically Critical Alternatives

-- **Why it matters**: Some genes have multiple clinically relevant isoforms (e.g., different tissues)
+Some genes produce multiple isoforms that are each clinically important in different contexts.
+For example, the dystrophin gene produces a full-length protein in muscle but a shorter isoform in brain.
+MANE Plus Clinical captures these additional transcripts that, while not the primary "Select" choice, have documented clinical importance.
+Constitutional.seq checks these when the MANE Select transcript isn't available in the retrieved set.

-- **Example**: Genes with tissue-specific isoforms important for disease
+#### **RefSeq Select (confidence: 0.95)** - Computational Consensus

-#### **RefSeq Select (confidence: 0.95)**
+For genes without MANE curation, NCBI provides RefSeq Select - their best computational prediction of the representative transcript.
+This algorithm integrates multiple data sources: RNA-seq expression data from the GTEx project, evolutionary conservation scores, UniProt annotations, and literature citations.
+While not manually curated, RefSeq Select benefits from NCBI's decades of experience in sequence analysis.

-- **What it is**: NCBI's computationally selected representative transcript
+#### **UniProt Canonical (confidence: 0.85)** - Protein-Centric Selection

-- **Why it matters**: Provides coverage for genes without MANE curation
+UniProt approaches the problem from the protein perspective.
+Their curators review experimental evidence from mass spectrometry, crystal structures, and functional studies to identify the canonical protein isoform.
+Constitutional.seq maps these protein selections back to their corresponding mRNA transcripts through a sophisticated pipeline:

-- **Selection criteria**: Algorithm considers expression data, conservation, and annotations
+1. **Gene → Protein Mapping**: Downloads UniProt's ID mapping database (119MB) containing 32,000+ human genes

-#### **UniProt Canonical (confidence: 0.85)**
+2. **Protein Accession Retrieval**: Identifies the UniProt canonical protein (e.g., TP53 → NP_000537)
-- **What it is**: UniProt's expertly curated canonical isoform from 20,000+ human proteins
+3. **Protein → mRNA Reverse Mapping**: Queries NCBI's protein database to find the source mRNA
-- **Why it matters**: Based on proteomics evidence, structural data, and literature
+4. **Validation**: Confirms the mRNA produces the expected protein sequence

-- **How it works**:
+This protein-centric approach is particularly valuable for genes where protein function, rather than RNA expression, drives biological importance.

-  1. Downloads UniProt ID mapping file (119MB, one-time download)
+#### **Longest CDS (confidence: 0.50)** - The Reproducible Fallback

-  2. Maps gene symbol → UniProt canonical protein (e.g., P53 → NP_000537)
+When all curated sources fail, the tool falls back to a simple heuristic: select the transcript with the longest coding sequence. **This is explicitly not a biological principle** - longer doesn't mean better in biology.
+Many important proteins are short, and many diseases result from inappropriately long isoforms.
+However, this fallback ensures reproducibility: given the same input, you'll always get the same output.
+The low confidence score (0.50) serves as a warning flag that manual review is essential.

-  3. Queries NCBI to map protein → mRNA (e.g., NP_000537 → NM_000546)
+**Special consideration**: The tool preferentially selects transcripts starting with ATG (the standard start codon) over those with alternative start codons, even if slightly shorter, because non-ATG starts often indicate incomplete annotation or specialized regulation.

-  4. Returns the canonical mRNA transcript
+### 4. Output Generation and Quality Control

-- **Coverage**: 32,000+ human genes when mapping file is downloaded (60 built-in for quick start)
+**Purpose**: Provide comprehensive, validated results with clear confidence indicators.

-#### **Longest CDS (confidence: 0.50)**
+The final stage packages the selected transcript with rich metadata that enables informed decision-making.
+Every result includes:

-- **What it is**: Fallback selection of the transcript with the longest coding sequence
+- **The CDS sequence** in 5' → 3' orientation, ready for direct use in molecular biology applications
-- **Why it matters**: When no curated data exists, provides a reproducible (though arbitrary) choice
+- **Confidence score** (0.0-1.0) indicating the reliability of the selection
-- **Warning**: This is NOT biologically meaningful - just ensures you get *something*
+- **Selection method** explicitly stating which criterion was used

-### 4. Output Generation
+- **Warning flags** for potential issues (non-ATG starts, multiple equal-length variants, missing MANE despite gene importance)
-The tool provides comprehensive information for each gene:
+- **Alternatives count** showing how many other transcripts exist, prompting review for critical applications
-- Selected transcript accession and version
+- **Full audit trail** documenting every API call and decision point for reproducibility

-- Complete CDS sequence (5' → 3')
+### Scientific Rationale for the Hierarchy

-- Confidence score and selection method
+The selection hierarchy isn't arbitrary - it reflects how the scientific community establishes consensus:

-- Warnings about non-standard features (e.g., non-ATG starts)
+1. **International consensus first** (MANE): When major institutions agree, that agreement represents thousands of hours of expert analysis
-- Alternative transcripts count for awareness
+2. **Clinical evidence second** (MANE Plus Clinical): Real-world medical relevance trumps theoretical considerations

-### Why This Hierarchy?
+3. **Computational prediction third** (RefSeq Select): Sophisticated algorithms can identify patterns humans might miss
-1. **MANE transcripts** represent years of manual curation and international consensus
+4. **Protein evidence fourth** (UniProt): Functional proteomics provides orthogonal validation of transcript importance
-2. **RefSeq Select** uses NCBI's computational expertise when manual curation isn't available
+5. **Reproducible fallback last** (Longest CDS): When no evidence exists, at least be consistent and transparent

-3. **Length-based fallback** is clearly marked as arbitrary (0.50 confidence) to prevent misuse
+This hierarchy embodies the principle of "constitutional" selection - decisions based on established rules rather than arbitrary choices, with clear documentation when those rules must bend to practical necessity.

 ### Known Limitations
 - **UniProt requires download**: Full UniProt canonical coverage requires downloading 119MB mapping file